yuehaowong/devOpsDemo/README-TRAVIS.md

         - PATH=/opt/python/3.7.1/bin:$PATH
         ```

-    - Create a **deploy** key that will contain an array.
+    - Create a **deploy** key.
 Each element will instruct travis on where (and how) to deploy our code to AWS.

         There are different ways to accomplish this using S3 or Elastic Beanstalk.
 Since we are doing a slightly more sophisticated deployment that includes Docker containers, we'll be using a bash script to do the heavy lifting.
 This section will simply invoke the bash script.